 You can apply for both OnDeck products through United Capital Source.
-Before applying, a UCS executive will work with you to make sure OnDeck is indeed the right company for your needs.
+Before applying, a UCS executive will work with you to ensure OnDeck is the right company for your needs.

 Our one-page application requires basic information about you and your business.
 You’ll also submit your credit score, annual revenue, and last three months of bank statements.
 Once you provide the required documents and information, OnDeck will perform a soft credit pull.
 This will not affect your credit score.

 Unlike other online business lenders, OnDeck’s underwriting process is only partially automated.
 Thus, when you submit the previous information, you’ll have to speak to a representative before moving forward.
-You should hear from an OnDeck representative within a day or two after applying.
+After applying, you should hear from an OnDeck representative within a day or two.

-UCS will help negotiate rates and terms to make sure you receive the most beneficial arrangement for your business.
+UCS will help negotiate rates and terms to ensure you receive the most beneficial arrangement for your business.

 After speaking to a representative, you should receive an offer within one business day.
 The proposal will come in the form of a SMART Box disclosure form.
 This comparison tool clearly explains everything you need to know about your loan, like the total cost, individual payment amount, fees, etc.

 For business term loans, your first payment is due the next business day after you receive funding.
-Payments will automatically be deducted from your business bank account, either on a daily or weekly basis.
+Payments will automatically be deducted from your business bank account daily or weekly.

-For a business line of credit, your first payment is due the next day after you draw from your credit line.
+Your first payment is due the next day after you draw from your credit line for a business line of credit.
 From then on, fixed weekly payments will automatically be deducted from your business bank account.

-Another significant advantage is cheaper origination fees for returning clients.
-This gives clients less incentive to go through the trouble of looking for another lending partner down the line.
+Another significant advantage is cheaper origination fees for returning clients, giving clients less incentive to look for another lending partner down the line.

 Compared to most other online business lenders, OnDeck’s requirements are pretty stringent.
 Many OnDeck competitors work with businesses that don’t earn $250,000 a year and are less than one year old.

 As an online business lender, OnDeck’s high interest rates shouldn’t come as a surprise.
-But not every online business lender allows only weekly or daily payments for business term loans.
-These payment frequencies could put significant pressure on your cash flow.
+But not every online business lender allows only weekly or daily payments for business term loans, and these payment frequencies could put significant pressure on your cash flow.

 Odds are, if you can qualify for OnDeck’s lowest rates and highest borrowing amount, you can probably be eligible for a much cheaper product from another institution.

 As you can see, both options could be detrimental to your cash flow.
-Thus, you must determine whether your cash flow will be more affected by Kabbage’s front-loaded interest or OnDeck’s payment frequencies.
+Thus, it would be best to determine whether your cash flow will be more affected by Kabbage’s front-loaded interest or OnDeck’s payment frequencies.

-Interest rates for OnDeck depend on typical factors like credit score, revenue, cash flow, etc. You’ll have to enter this information into OnDeck’s website to see what your interest rate will be.
+Interest rates for OnDeck depend on typical factors like credit score, revenue, cash flow, etc. You’ll have to enter this information into OnDeck’s website to see your interest rate.
 But for both products, the lowest possible annual interest rate is around 11%-12%, and the highest is 99%.
 If you can barely meet OnDeck’s requirements, your line of credit or business term loan could be costly.

 OnDeck does not report payments to personal credit bureaus, but it reports to three business credit bureaus: Equifax, Experian, and PayNet.
 So, while your payments won’t impact your personal credit score, they will impact your business credit score.
-For some business lenders, business credit plays an even more significant role than personal credit for application decisions.
+Business credit plays an even more significant role for some business lenders than personal credit for application decisions.